-- (a) Review the application to ensure the applicant complete the form pursuant to 6.2. - (b) Application materials will determine whether the applicant appears to comply with the applicable requirement. - (c) Verify applicant who previously applied to another certifying agent has submitted documentation to support the correction of any noncompliance that identified in the notification of noncompliance pursuant to 6.4. - (d) Schedule an on-site inspection of the operation to determine the applicant's qualifies for the certification.
+- (a) Review the application to ensure the applicant completes the form pursuant to 6.2. - (b) Application materials will determine whether the applicant appears to comply with the applicable requirement. - (c) Verify whether an applicant who previously applied to another certifying agent has submitted documentation to support the correction of any noncompliance identified in the notification of noncompliance pursuant to 6.4. - (d) Schedule an on-site inspection of the operation to determine if the applicant qualifies for the certification.